aleen42/PersonalWiki/summary/coremail/coremail.md

 - As it uses webpack v1.x to build dependencies, ES6 is not supported at all
 - When developing JavaScript or HTML, use `gulp watch:dev:js` to watch building process
 - When developing Less, use `gulp watch:dev:css` to watch building process
+- When modifying `moduleHierarchy.js`, use `gulp watch:xt5:hierarchy`
+- When developing all, use `gulp watch:dev`